JJLongoria/aura-helper-sf/messages/ah.metadata.org.describe.md

 # description

-Command to describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.
+Command to describe all or specific Metadata Types likes Custom Objects, Custom Fields, Apex Classes... that you have in your auth org

 # flags.all.summary